FALL SEMESTER 2024 - COURSES

 Whether you have osteoporosis, osteopenia, or want to prevent these diseases from developing altogether, this course gradually introduces all of the necessary elements for a complete yoga practice that helps holistically to build bone and muscle strength.
 This progressive series has the primary objectives of accelerating increases in bone mineral density; increasing integrated muscle engagement for strength; and protecting the joints, ligaments, and tendons while stimulating the bones.

 Instructor: Kim Green has been practicing yoga and meditation since the 1990s.
 She has studied yoga for bone health and aging extensively and enjoys teaching a variety of yoga styles, self-myofascial release, and meditation.
 She has a particular interest in teaching yoga for strength, balance, and healthy connective tissues (including the bones).
 Kim teaches group yoga and self-myofascial release classes, workshops, and themed courses, and works individually with private clients.
 She is a Certified Registered Yoga Teacher (RYT-200; currently pursuing RYT-500), as well as a Certified Level II Reiki practitioner.
-Her first OLLI course in fall 2023 received excellent reviews.
+Her OLLI courses have received excellent reviews.